nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 1. In your VyHub instance, create a coupon payment gateway.
 2. After a purchase is made and coupons are entered by the user, the coupons need to be approved under the `confirm purchases` tab on the `shop admin` page.

+## Free

+The `Free` payment gateway is an internal construct.
+It always exists, can't be deleted and no other payment gateways can be created with this type.

+The `Free` payment gateway appears as payment option whenever the total amount to pay is zero.
+This can happen if a 100% discount has been applied.